stungkit/quasar-ui-qcalendar/packages/ui/README.md

 # Structure

-This is a yarn workspace mono-repo.
+This is a pnpm workspace mono-repo.
 You cannot use npm for building.

 - [/ui](../ui) - standalone npm package (go here for more information)
 - [/app-extension](../app-extension) - Quasar app extension